dominicsalas/jdshell/README.md

 ## Supported Commands
-* exit
+* exit - Exit the shell.
-* last10 - gives you the last ten commands run
+* last10 - Gives you the last ten commands run.

 ## Instructions